Gravity as Quantum Entanglement Force: Entanglement and holography

 \section{Entanglement and holography}

-In quantum information science, quantum entanglement is a central concept and a precious resource allowing various quantum information processing such as quantum key distribution.
-The entanglement is a quantum nonlocal correlation which can not be prepared by local operations and classical communication.
-For pure states the entanglement entropy $S_{Ent}$ is a good measure of entanglement.
+In quantum information science, quantum entanglement is a central concept and a precious resource allowing various types of quantum information processing such as the quantum key distribution.
+Entanglement is a quantum nonlocal correlation that cannot be prepared by using local operations and classical communication.
+For pure states, the entanglement entropy $S_{Ent}$ is a good measure of entanglement.
 For a bipartite system $AB$ described by a full density matrix $\rho_{AB}$, $S_{Ent}$ is the von Neumann entropy $S_{Ent}=-Tr(\rho_A ln \rho_A)$ for a reduced density matrix $\rho_A\equiv Tr_B \rho_{AB}$ obtained by partial tracing part B. The partial tracing represents an ignorance of a subsystem.

-As a typical example in quantum field theory, consider a massless scalar field $\phi$ in a flat spacetime with Hamiltonian ~\cite{Srednicki} \beq H=\int d^3 x (|\nabla \phi(x)|^2+ |\pi(x)|^2), \eeq where $\pi(x)$ is the momentum of the field.
-For a spherical region as shown in Fig. 1, one can expand the field with spherical harmonics on a discrete radial coordinate with a UV-cutoff to obtain an effective Hamiltonian for discretized field oscillators $\phi_{lmj}$ ~\cite{Srednicki}, which contains terms like $\phi_{lmj}*\phi_{lm(j+1)}$, where $lmj$ are angular and radial indices.
-These terms represent a nearest neighbor interaction along the $r$ direction even at a causal horizon, which can generate entanglement between the inside and the outside of the spherical surface.
-One can find similar terms generating entanglement between two regions for more general spacetime and fields.
-The entanglement of the generic quantum field vacuum was also shown by using the Reeh-Schlieder theorem~\cite{reeh,werner}.
+For a typical example in quantum field theory, we consider a massless scalar field $\phi$ in a flat spacetime with the Hamiltonian ~\cite{Srednicki} \beq H=\int d^3 x (|\nabla \phi(x)|^2+ |\pi(x)|^2), \eeq where $\pi(x)$ is the momentum of the field.
+For a spherical region as shown in Fig. 1, one can expand the field with spherical harmonics on a discrete radial coordinate with an UV-cutoff.
+An effective Hamiltonian for discretized field oscillators, $\phi_{lmj}$ ~\cite{Srednicki}, contains terms like $\phi_{lmj}*\phi_{lm(j+1)}$, where $lmj$ are angular and radial indices.
+These terms represent a nearest-neighbor interaction along the $r$ direction even at a causal horizon, which can generate entanglement between the inside and the outside of the spherical surface.
+One can find similar terms generating entanglement between two regions for more general spacetimes and fields.
+The entanglement of the generic quantum field vacuum has also been shown by using the Reeh-Schlieder theorem~\cite{reeh,werner}.